 So how have these workforce changes translated through to households across the distribution?
 How have the benefits of our unrivaled 27 year run of economic growth been shared?
 And how do the hard numbers fit with CEDA’s recent finding that 44 per cent of people feel they have not personally benefited from Australia’s unicorn period of economic growth?

-Our recent self-initiated report – Rising Inequality? – sought to inform a debate well underway, with a comprehensive analysis of income, consumption and wealth inequality in Australia.
+Our recent Commission-initiated report – Rising Inequality? – sought to inform a debate well underway, with a comprehensive analysis of income, consumption and wealth inequality in Australia.
 It’s not a simple story – ill-suited to a single grab or selective citation.
 Although inevitably some people did so.
 But where a more subtle reading, three key take-outs emerge.

 The first is that income inequality has only modestly increased in Australia, with the benefits of our 27 year run of growth being pretty well shared.
 And here it’s clear that perceptions do not match reality.
 For over the last three decades, Australia has seen strong income growth across the distribution.
 In contrast, US income growth has been miserly, except at the very top.

 All of this is not to say that in Australia over the last three decades, income growth has been strong for all groups at all times.
 And more recently (since the GFC), income and wages growth has been generally low, and especially so for young people.
 And it appears that many Australians are conflating this recent low income growth with widening income inequality.

 The second key take out is the role of equalising forces.
 First and foremost, our progressive tax and transfer system plays an awesome equalising force.
 But we also found another important equalising force in the form of economic (life course) mobility.
 And we were surprised by the extent to which most Australians move up and down the income distribution throughout their lives.
 But it’s important here to emphasise the word most.
 For mobility falls away at both the top and bottom of our distribution.